Science

 About Biofilms

-Major mechanisms of biofilm antibiotic resistance
+Major mechanisms of biofilm antibiotic resistance:

 According to the National Institutes of Health (NIH), at least 80% of human infections involve bacterial pathogens growing as microbial biofilms.